Andrew-Chen-Wang/cookiecutter-django-ecs-github/README.rst

 in the repo's settings.
 The credentials' names MUST be:

 `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`

+TODO Create security group for web access.

+TODO Create security group that only faces ALB.

 2. Create two ECR repositories to store your images by running the following: